nompelis/INSSL/README.md

 - Compiling

 Look in the Makefile.
-Go whatever it takes to compile it without warnings so that you can be a happy user.
+Do whatever it takes to compile it without warnings so that you can be a happy user.
 On Linux, with the GNU compiler (gcc), and with the OpenSSL libraries that came with my Slackware distribution, as well as on a handful of SuSE installations and OpenBSD, this worked fine for me.